AdaSupport/docs/ada-android-sdk.md

 ```

 ## Error Handling
-If the Webview fails to load within time (default is 30000 milliseconds) you may want to handle the error.
+If the Webview fails to load within the timeout period (default is 30000 milliseconds) you may want to handle this as an error.
 You can set this up by setting `webViewLoadingErrorCallback` to `AdaEmbedView`.
 This function will be called if there
 was an error loading the webview or if it didn't finish loading in the specified timeout period.